I wish I would have read a post like this back in 2002.

 Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think of these things- Phillipians 4:8

 I have been fascinated with how our thoughts affect athletic performance.
-I have bought countless books over the years on sport psychology and books related to mental training that helped me on the path to breaking 2.20.
+I have bought countless books over the years on sport psychology.

 What I have tried to do with this post is simply to make you think.
 Breaking 2.20 for the marathon doesn't have to be a time that only ‘talented' runners do.